joakimk/toniq/README.md

 * `Toniq.Takeover` takes over jobs from vms that hasn't reported in recently enough
 * `Toniq.JobImporter` enqueues and runs inherited jobs

-The default timeouts and intervals should work for most people, but you can customize them for your application, see [config.ex](lib/toniq/config.ex) for defaults.
+The default timeouts and intervals should work for most use cases, but you can customize them for your application, see [config.ex](lib/toniq/config.ex) for defaults.

 ### Why will jobs be run more than once in rare cases?